SemionV/doryn/devlog.md

 * Voice control

 **19.07.24**
+* Task done: boost problem solved.
+Now instead of whole boost library a small adapter library is used instead, which contains extract of used boost libraries

+**19.07.24**
 * Task done: Review and rework header includes(include only headers which are required be the source file), possibly use forward declaration
 * Task done: Install boost preliminary